scylladb/scylla-operator/docs/source/helm.md

 Above cluster will use 4.3.0 Scylla, 2.2.1 Scylla Manager Agent sidecar and will have a single rack having 2 nodes.
 Each node will have a single CPU and 1 GiB of memory.

-For other customizable fields, please refer to [ScyllaCluster CRD definition](scylla-cluster-crd.md).
+For other customizable fields, please refer to [ScyllaCluster CRD](api-reference/groups/scylla.scylladb.com/scyllaclusters.rst).
 CRD Rack Spec and Helm Chart Rack should have the same fields.

 ### Installation